 When do nominations close?

-Nominations for the 2018 Queensland Training Awards close on Friday 2 March 2018.
+Nominations for the 2018 Queensland Training Awards have been extended until Friday 16 March 2018.

 Who can nominate for the awards?

 Nominations in all categories are welcome from vocational education and training (VET) providers, employers and industry, other organisations and groups in the VET system, as well as individuals and the wider community.